samremonte/b1m/documentation.md

 	- How to update quiz
 	- How to delete quiz

-- Enroll and pursue a course
+- #### [Enroll and pursue a course]
+	- Take the Course
+	- Start the Course
+	- Complete the lessons

-- Take Quiz
+	- Take the Quiz
 	- Submit Assignments

 - How to participate in a zoom meeting